cornedtea/personal-projects/README.md

 `tidbits.py` is a collection of smaller functions I've written that are fun to play around with!
 The ones currently in the file are all from my introductory Python course.

 `transparentBG.py` is a program that will take an image that has a grayscale background and a non-grayscale foreground and create a copy of the foreground on a transparent background.
 I made this because an image for the rock paper scissors program I made had a false transparent background and I didn't want to find a new image.

+Note: `imageTools.py` is not mine, it contains code needed for some functions in `tidbits.py` and was provided by a professor to write those functions.
+Credits for its creation are in the program description.